otam-mato/nodejs_mysql_web_app_docker/README.md

 ```
 <br><br>

-Create a Dockerfile for MySQL and copy a my_sql.sql file to the current directory
+Create a second Dockerfile for MySQL and copy a my_sql.sql file to the current directory
 ```
 touch Dockerfile
 cp /home/ec2-user/environment/resources/my_sql.sql .